 Developing Proactive & Adaptive Transportation Resiliency Planning

 This year’s major storms, wildfires and, of course, pandemic have reinforced the need for resilient, reliable infrastructure to keep our communities connected safely.
-Taking action today using smart resiliency planning will help protect critical infrastructure, providing access to essential services, jobs and more, as well as, save time, money and potentially lives down the road.
+Taking action today using smart resiliency planning will help protect critical infrastructure, safeguard access to essential services and jobs, and save time, money and potentially lives down the road.

 At its basic level, the key to resiliency planning is to gather all necessary information about transportation infrastructure assets and identify which are vulnerable and which are critical.
 From there, policy makers, department leaders, and professional consultants can develop mitigation strategies to minimize the impact of a disaster — or potentially avoid that impact altogether.